 The rules on how to keep VAT records and submit VAT returns changed on 1 April 2019

-With Making Tax Digital - the government's plan to transform the way taxpayers communicate with HMRC.
+It's all about Making Tax Digital - the government's plan to transform the way taxpayers communicate with HMRC.
 With MTD, the government's long-term goal is for all taxpayers, including businesses, sole traders and landlords, to file their tax information using digital apps on a quarterly basis.

-It's a big change.
-But Making Tax Digital is being introduced gradually - and it started in April 2019 with VAT returns.
+It's a big change, but MTD is being introduced gradually - and it started in April 2019 with VAT returns.
 Here's what you need to know about filing VAT returns under the new Making Tax Digital system.

-What is Making Tax Digital for VAT?
+What is MTD for VAT?

 Does Making Tax Digital for VAT apply to me?